-Like the completely new body, the totally redeveloped cabin of the Mazda CX-5 represents a significant step forward for Mazda’s popular compact SUV.
+Like the Soul Red Crystal Metallic body colour, the totally redeveloped cabin of the second-generation Mazda CX-5 represented a significant step forward for Mazda’s popular compact SUV.
 Conceived within the same ‘Refined Toughness’ mandate as the exterior styling, the CX-5 now competes with the very best cars in the class by delivering a premium feel throughout.

 With a significant evolution in comfort, quality, design and functionality, Mazda has carefully considered the form of every component to create an elegant and beautifully built interior that combines an engaging and stress-free driving environment with comfortable, stylish and practical accommodation for all occupants.